-Even if the parameter is labelled ?production/biomass? in EwE, what should be entered is actually the mortality rate.
+Even if the parameter is labelled 'production/biomass' in EwE, what should be entered is actually the mortality rate.
 An example, if you have a juvenile group and use a bioenergetic model to calculate the production, you should subtract the amount that is recruited to the adult group from the production in order to the actual mortality, which is what Ecosim needs to work with.
-Production over biomass is entered on the Basic input? form.
-See Mortality? for description of Ecopath?s estimates of different mortality components in the system.
+Production over biomass is entered on the Basic input form.
+See Mortality coefficients and Predation mortality for description of Ecopath's estimates of different mortality components in the system.